 The nature of the information is that it requires a certain kind of organization to be adequately assessed.
 This process requires a crystal clear understanding of which operations need what sort of data.

-Let’s look closer at data wrangling and explain why it is so important.
+Let’s look closer at wrangled data and explain why it is so important.

 What is “raw data”?
 It is any repository data (texts, images, database records) that is documented but yet to be processed and fully integrated into the system.

-The process of wrangling can be described as “digesting” data (often referred as “munging” thus the alternative term “data munging”) and making it useful (aka usable) for the system.
+The process of wrangling can be described as “digesting” data (often referred to as “munging” thus the alternative term “data wrangling techniques”) and making it useful (aka usable) for the system.
 It can be described as a preparation stage for every other data-related operation.

-Data Wrangling is usually accompanied by Mapping.
+Wrangling the data is usually accompanied by Mapping.
 The term “Data Mapping” refers to the element of the wrangling process that involves identifying source data fields to their respective target data fields.
 While Wrangling is dedicated to transforming data, Mapping is about connecting the dots between different elements.

-As such, Data Wrangling acts as a preparation stage for the data mining operation.
+As such, Data Wrangling acts as a preparation stage for the data-mining process.
 Process-wise these two operations are coupled together as you can’t do one without another.